-There are two ways of reaching Chapada Diamantina.
+There are two ways of reaching Chapada Diamantina National Park.
 You can fly from Salvador to Lençois airport.
 Brazilian low cost Azul operates the route.
 The airport is located some 25 kilometers away from the city of Lençois.
 However, most travelers arrive by bus.
 Buses from Salvador operate three times a day and take 6 hours.
 These buses are fairly new and quite comfortable.
 They leave from Salvador’s Terminal Rodoviário and drop you off by the bridge in central Lençois.
 We took the bus and had a fantastic trip.
 The magic of nature begins as soon as you exit the urban sprawl of Salvador.
 You won’t be able to keep your eyes off the window!

-Considering that the entire area is huge, we strongly recommend staying within the park.
+Considering that the entire area is huge, we strongly recommend staying within the Chapada Diamantina National Park.
 There are two great options: Lençois and Vale do Capão.
-Both are located in different sides of the park, have comfortable infrastructure and offer different tours around the area.
+Both are located in different sides of the park, have comfortable infrastructure, and offer different tours around the area.
 Lençois is closer to Salvador and nothing like a typical Brazilian city.
 Quite the opposite: Lençois is barely a town, and surprisingly beautiful!
 Conversely, Vale do Capão is a tiny village.
 While a dense jungle surrounds Lençois, Vale do Capão’s vegetation is shorter allowing for great views.

 Lençois is a small town of approximately 4000 citizens.
 It flourished in the 19th Century when diamonds were discovered in the area.
 At its peak, Lençois was Bahia’s third largest city.
 Grand colonial houses line the old town’s cobbled streets.
 There is also a nice church, Igreja do Senhor dos Passos, and a couple of interesting squares.
 Additionally, the River Lençois crosses the town creating lovely green areas.
 Even more, natural pools perfect for an afternoon dip can be found just outside of town.
 In the evening, Lençois becomes lively, especially along the picturesque Rua das Pedras.